syncfusion-content/winui-docs/winui/Kanban/events.md

         public ViewModel()
         {
             this.TaskDetails = this.GetTaskDetails();
-            CardTappedCommand = new RelayCommand(OnCardTapped, CanExecuteCardTapped);
+            this.CardTappedCommand = new RelayCommand(OnCardTapped, CanExecuteCardTapped);
         }

         #endregion